 There are a variety of technology support units on campus that support retired and emeritus faculty and staff.
-The Teaching and Technology Collaborative (TTC) provides a list of resources and contact information and as long as you retain a University of Michigan uniqname (or acquire a friend account), you can take advantage of many services.
+Information and Technology Servicies (ITS) provides a page with information about technology services for retirees, and as long as you retain a University of Michigan uniqname (or acquire a friend account), you can take advantage of many services.
 These include:

-University Library Knowledge Navigation Center, TechDeck, and Faculty Exploratory: The Knowledge Navigation Center and TechDeck consultants are available to retired faculty and staff and can help with a variety of topics including scanning, creating a website, or using EndNote or RefWorks for your continued research.
-The Faculty Exploratory also offers consulting on similar topics but is only open to faculty, including retired faculty.
+University Library Scholarspace: The Scholarspace consultants are available to retired faculty and staff and can help with a variety of topics including scanning, creating a website, or using EndNote or Zotero for your continued research.

 Information and Technology Services: Again, as long as you retain a University of Michigan uniqname (or acquire a friend account), you can take any non-credit computing course or arrange for one-on-one training.
 Note that there is a fee for these services.
 In addition, phone help is available at 764-HELP.